 Look at that texture.
 It’s perfect and delicious!

-Other Popular Scone Recipes on Dishes Delish:
+Other Popular Scone Recipes

 I hope you enjoyed this pumpkin scone recipe as much as Christopher and I do.